Surprising Nutritional Facts About Banana

 Assist Wound Healing

-The anti-inflammatory properties and antioxidants found in banana peels have been very popular in folk medicine for treating wounds and cuts.
+The anti-inflammatory properties and antioxidants found in banana peels have been very popular in treating wounds and cuts in folk medicine.
 The inner part of the banana peel can be placed on minor wounds or mosquito bites to provide relief and fasten the healing process.

-Although this claim is not fully supported by modem medical science, the regular consumption of bananas certainly offers wound healing properties because of the presence of vitamin C and antioxidants.
+Although this claim is not fully supported by modem medical science, the regular consumption of bananas certainly offers wound healing properties because of vitamin C and antioxidants.

 One medium-sized banana fulfills 11% of the daily vitamin C requirements.
 It is an essential vitamin that boosts collagen and improves skin texture.